vekobraz/get-wired-anniversary/README.md

 ````
 which means that you want to find out when you will be 30 years, 30 months and 30 days.

-Good luck, and don't forget to celebrate your weird anniversary
+Good luck, and don't forget to celebrate your wired anniversary